equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 It's worth noting that the tab key will auto complete paths (and some commands), making this quite a bit faster than typing everything out manually.
 Depending on how your shell is configured, pressing tab twice may also list possible completions if you aren't sure what you were looking for.

+It's worth noting that the tab key will auto complete paths (and some commands), making this quite a bit faster than typing everything out manually.
+Depending on your terminal, pressing tab twice may also list possible completions if you aren't sure what you were looking for.

 The terminal is an incredibly useful tool that we will be using throughout the workshop.